kk7188048/Flight-Status/README.md

 # Flight Status and Notifications System

+## In case you are failing to install or any issue, Add the issue i will address it

 This project is a full-stack application designed to provide real-time flight status updates and notifications to passengers.
 It features a backend developed using FastAPI, MongoDB, and Firebase for notifications, and a frontend built with Vite, React.js, React Router, and Tailwind CSS.

 ## Features